Longwater1234/WedemyClient/README.md

 ## Backend Repo

-The backend is a separate Java Springboot application [available here](https://github.com/Longwater1234/WedemyServer).
+The backend for the Demo is a separate Java Springboot application [available here](https://github.com/Longwater1234/WedemyServer).
+However, please note you can use any Backend framework or language you like with this project.

 ## Install